Current alerts and important bank messages

 Recently the FBI Published a Public Service Announcement regarding Email Account Compromises that can begin with a Phishing email and lead to financial account fraud.

 Phishing occurs when a fraudulent email originates from someone pretending to be a trustworthy entity.
 The email is designed to lure the victim to reveal personal information such as confirming your bank account number, logins and passwords, PIN numbers, social security number, credit/debit card numbers or other personal information.

 If you receive an email that seems suspicious, please delete the message and do not click on any links or attempt to open any attachments.
 Please remember that Civista Bank will never contact you asking for your card number, PIN, social security number, or account password to validate a transaction.

 If you have taken action in response to a suspicious email and suspect your account may be at risk, or if you detect fraudulent activity on your account, please contact us immediately: 1-888-383-5133

 For more tips on protecting yourself from fraud, please see our Security Center.

 Help us help you keep your financial data secure.

 What we do

-- Our monitoring programs continually review accounts for fraudulent activity and we contact customers when suspicious activity is detected to verify that you indeed conducted the transactions.
+- Our 24/7 monitoring programs continually review accounts for potential fraudulent activity.
+If we detect suspicious activity, Civista FraudEYE alerts you by email, phone or text to verify that you did conduct the transaction.
+Learn More

 - We reissue compromised debit cards.
 When the bank is notified by MasterCard® of cardholders whose card information is compromised, we immediately notify affected customers with replacement card information.
 By replacing compromised cards, we can help reduce fraudulent transactions.